debetimi/hbx/financial_accounting/mod4.md

 ### 4.5.3 Deffered Tax Assets

+Occur when Taxes Payable is Greater than Tax Expense due to timing difference.

 Deferred Tax assests indicates you pre-paid some amount of taxes that has not yet been reported as income on the income statement.

 Example: Bikram yoga recieves $300K prepayment for yoga class.
 The 300K is immediately taxable, even tho the $300 is not recgonized as revenue on income statment meaning that taxable income might be higher than income before taxes